Machine Learning approach to modeling of neutral particles transport in plasma: Introduction

 \section{Introduction}

 Detailed modeling of boundary plasma physics is necessary for designing a practical magnetic fusion device.
-However a plasma model alone is insufficient to address many problems in the edge plasma where the neutral particles strongly influence the plasma; thus a neutral model is needed to allow for self-consistent plasma-neutral calculations.
+However a plasma model alone is insufficient to address many problems in the edge plasma where the neutral particles strongly influence the plasma; thus a neutral model is needed to allow for self-consistent plasma-neutral calculations \cite{Heifetz1986}.

 Neutral particles are present in the edge plasma of magnetic fusion devices due to interactions between the plasma and the wall and divertor materials, as well as due to beam injection and neutral gas puffs.
 These neutrals interact with plasma particles through processes such as electron-impact ionization, charge exchange, and radiative recombination.
-These collisional processes allow neutrals to penetrate into the core and affect plasma dynamics.
+These collisional processes control neutral transport into the core and affect plasma dynamics.
 They also play a role in plasma fueling via recycling, whereby ions impinging on the wall are re-emitted as neutrals and then become ionized.
 Furthermore, interaction of high-energy neutrals with material wall may result in sputtering of material surfaces and production of impurity ions in the plasma.